wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

     *   (j) best practice in relation to an industry or activity; and

-    *   (k) in relation to whether an activity is classified as permitted or discretionary, the desirability of allowing the public to be heard in relation to the activity or type of activity; and
+    *   (k) in relation to whether an activity is classified as permitted, discretionary, non-notified, or publicly notifiable, the desirability of allowing the public to be heard in relation to the activity or type of activity; and

     *   (l) any other relevant matter.

+    Section 33 heading: amended, on 28 February 2014, by [section 18(1)][312] of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Amendment Act 2013 (2013 No 85).

+    Section 33(3)(k): amended, on 28 February 2014, by [section 18(2)][312] of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Amendment Act 2013 (2013 No 85).

 ##### 34 Information principles